-Under direct supervision, performs a variety of routine to complex tasks related to Property Management.
-Works in the Land and Facilities Services Department on management of the District's rental and leased land programs, including negotiating lease agreements, coordinating the work of contractors, District staff, and tenants and lessees involved in the maintenance, construction and repair of infrastructure on District properties; conducts studies, including lease rate market reviews; performs varied technical support work for the Property Management program such as service coordination, word processing, data entry, report preparation, records management, and develops recommendations for actions, policies, and procedures; conducts work order processing; responds to requests and inquiries from residents and the public and provides information as necessary; and performs related work as required.
+Under general supervision, performs a variety of work in Property Management.
+Works in the Land and Facilities Department on management of the District's rental and leased land programs, including negotiating lease agreements, coordinates the work of contractors, District staff, and tenants and lessees involved in the maintenance, construction and repair of infrastructure on District properties; conducts studies and develops recommendations for action, policies, and procedures; responds to requests and inquiries from residents and the public and provides information as necessary; and performs related work as required.